Internet DRAFT - draft-smiler-mpls-tp-linear-protection-mib

 indicates that the working path is prevented from

-switching to the protection path.
+switching to the protection path because of local request.

 When it is set on protection / backup path, this bit